The geometry of the space-time and motion of the spinning bodies: Structural invariants for the 3+3+3-model

-Note that if we have constraints for the space rotations (analogous to the section 5), and also we have constraint for the space displacement, i.e. spin velocity, such that the spin velocity is not permitted, then according to the invariant $J_1$ there will appear time displacement which is analogous to the space displacement.
-This displacement in time can be called {\em spin time}, which is indeed popularly called "time travel".
-The summand $\vec{c}\Delta t$, in (\ref{2.6}) which represents our time is probably spin time and it is more convenient to write it in the form $c\Delta \vec{T}$, where $\Delta \vec{T}$ is collinear with the velocity and $\vert\Delta \vec{T}\vert$ is indeed the 1-parametric time.
-The spin time displacement changes the "speed of time" at the considered point, analogously to the Special and General Relativity.
-The spin time flow is almost a linear process which is a cosmological phenomena, but it is a regional effect such that the speed of time may vary in different regions in the universe.
+Note that if we have constraints for the spatial rotations (analogous to the section 5), and also we have constraint for the spatial displacement, i.e. spin velocity, such that the spin velocity is not permitted, then according to the invariant $J_1$ there will appear a temporal displacement, which is analogous to the spatial displacement.
+This displacement in time can be called {\em spin time}.